GenericMappingTools/pygmt/doc/design.rst

 This mode is perfect for the Python interface, which would have to handle generation of the Postscript file in the background anyway.

-We will wrap the GMT C API using the `ctypes
-<https://docs.python.org/3/library/ctypes.html>`__ module of the Python
+We will wrap the GMT C API using the :py:mod:`ctypes` module of the Python standard library.
-standard library.
-``ctypes`` grants access to C data types and foreign functions in DDLs and shared libraries, making it possible to wrap these libraries with pure Python code.
+:py:mod:`ctypes` grants access to C data types and foreign functions in DDLs and shared libraries, making it possible to wrap these libraries with pure Python code.
 Not having compiled modules makes packaging and distribution of Python software